MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-setup-incremental-refresh-with-dataflows-gen2.md

 ms.date: 07/20/2023
 ---

-# Incremental refresh with Dataflow Gen2
+# Pattern to incrementally amass data with Dataflow Gen2

-This tutorial takes 15 minutes, and describes how to incrementally load data into a lakehouse using Dataflow Gen2.
+This tutorial takes 15 minutes, and describes how to incrementally amass data into a lakehouse using Dataflow Gen2.

-Incremental refresh is a technique to load only new or updated data into your data destination.
+Incrementally amass data in a data destination require a technique to load only new or updated data into your data destination.
 This can be done by using a query to filter the data based on the data destination.
 This tutorial shows how to create a dataflow to load data from an OData source into a lakehouse and how to add a query to the dataflow to filter the data based on the data destination.

 The high-level steps in this tutorial are as follows: